eliseuegewarth/ubuntu-setup-script-toolkit/README.md

-# Ubuntu Gnome 16.04 Bash Utils util
+# Ubuntu Gnome 16.04 Setup
 Bash Utils to configure your system quickly.

 ### The `start_ubuntu.sh` do things like: